amhoesk/max-Lyapunov-exponent/README.md

 **Summary:**

-The code computes max Lyapunov exponent approach using the algorithm suggested by Rosenstein, 1993 with the modification suggested by Beaudette, 2016 to two different examples:
+The code computes maximum Lyapunov exponent approach using the algorithm suggested by Rosenstein, 1993 with the modification suggested by Beaudette, 2016 to two different examples:

 1. Calculating max Lyapunov exponent for recorded kinematic data of a repetitive handling task.
 2. Lorenz system.